1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: It created the office of Governor-General of Bengal, later becoming Governor-General of India.

-6. Wellesley’s primary goal in India was to:
+6. Wellesley’s primary goal in India was to___________.

 A) Promote trade with China